 An overarching HWDSB Human Rights Policy and associated procedures will support all members of the HWDSB community in understanding their human rights, their roles and responsibilities.
 It will also establish a clear, fair, consistent and effective process to receive and resolve complaints of code-based discrimination and harassment.

-The Human Rights Policy development process will start in the fall of 2021 with two phases of consultation – before and after the development of a draft policy – and will involve students, staff, families and community partners.
-The plan will be posted here.
+The Human Rights Policy development process began in the fall of 2021 with two phases of consultation – before and after the development of a draft policy – and involves students, staff, families and community partners.
+Learn how to get involved on our Human Rights Policy page.
+The plan will be posted here once completed.

 What can you do if you are experiencing discrimination and harassment in school?